 DENVER -- It was one of the most horrific cases of domestic violence in Colorado history.

-On June 22, 1999, Simon Gonzales violated a restraining order and kidnapped his three young daughters, Rebecca, Katheryn and Leslie, shot them dead, and then got into a gunfight with officers just outside the Castle Rock Police Department.
+On June 22, 1999, Simon Gonzales violated a restraining order, kidnapped his three young daughters, Rebecca, Katheryn and Leslie, shot them dead, and then got into a gunfight with officers just outside the Castle Rock Police Department.

 The girl's mother, Jessica (Gonzales) Lenahan, sued the department for its failure to enforce the restraining order.